 Short-term loans are general obligations and carry maturity dates that are limited by statute.
 Interest expenditures and expenses for short-term borrowings are accounted for in the general fund and enterprise fund, respectively.

-The Town did not have any short-term debt activity during the fiscal year or outstanding as of June 30, 2013.
+The Town had the following short-term debt outstanding as of June 30, 2014: